google52d1d9553889013d.html D3D8BEC5956EE6F793C747161C7CD805

 The one who doesn’t ask for too much.

-Now they want something different.
-They want relationships where they can feel secure, authentic, and emotionally present.
-But risking vulnerability can still feel deeply uncomfortable and unfamiliar.
+Now they want something different: relationships where they can feel secure, authentic, and emotionally present.
+But risking vulnerability can still feel deeply unsettling and unfamiliar.

 What changes in therapy

-Therapy becomes a place where permission is given to include themselves in the circle of care and trust they already know how to create for others.
+Therapy becomes a place where permission is given to treat yourself with the same care and trust you so readily offer others.

 As this shift takes hold, relationships begin to feel less frightening and more mutual.
-Confidence grows not from trying harder, but from allowing themselves to show up fully — needs, feelings, and all — in the relationships that matter most.
+Confidence grows not from trying harder, but from allowing yourself to show up fully — needs, feelings and all — in the relationships that matter most.

 Services I offer